wfrierson/wmm/README.md

 <!-- badges: end -->

 # wmm
-Unofficial R implementation of the [World Magnetic Model](https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml) (WMM).
-This is a work in progress.
+R implementation of the [World Magnetic Model](https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml) (WMM).

 The purpose of this project is to program WMM entirely in R to better understand the numerical procedure.
 For those that prefer a non-R solution, the authors of WMM provide free software to calculate magnetic field, which can be found [here](https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml).